dacolera/natural-language-processing/README.md

 # Natural Language Processing Prototype with Java

-This a simple prototype to learn how to work with natural language processing using the library [Apache OpenNLP](https://opennlp.apache.org).
+This is a simple prototype to learn how to work with natural language processing using the library [Apache OpenNLP](https://opennlp.apache.org).